ramonchu/grooweb/README.md

-grooweb
+Grooweb
 =======

-Quick start up web, including simple web framework, with dynamic controllers (and views) based on groovy (and jsp), JSR 303 and CDI with Guice.
+Quick maven start up webapp, including simple web framework, with dynamic controllers (and views) based on groovy.
+It includes JSR 303 Validations, CDI with Guice, and Json with Jackson Mapper.